heidihendry/camelot/README.md

 Sighting 2 of Spp.
 1 is **dependent** on sighting 1, due to inference on Lifestage and Sex.
 Sighting 3 is **independent** of both sighting 1 and sighting 2 due to that inference.
 The number of independent observations is **2**.

 The value of the threshold is defined in Camelot's settings menu ("Independent Sighting Threshold (mins)").

+#### Nocturnal (%)

+This is simply the number of photos taken at night, divided by the number of photos.
+The interesting part is what is considered to be "at night".

+Night is determined as a time after sunset and before sunrise, given a particular set of GPS coordinates and on a particular day using the sunrise and sunset times as calculated by [an algorithm published by the Nautical Almanac Office](http://williams.best.vwh.net/sunrise_sunset_algorithm.htm).
+This algorithm does not attempt to account for atmospheric or geographical features, though will typically be accurate to within several minutes of the actual sunrise and sunset times.

+#### Abundance Index

+The Abundance Index is calculated using two pieces of data: the number of number of independent observations, and the number of nights of elapsed operation for a camera trap session, or for the combined elapsed time of all camera trap sessions (depending on the report).

+The calculation of this value is then:

+`100 * Independent Observations / Nights`

 ### Advanced menu